Villa

 Conservation of the Built heritage

-The complex, made up of a villa and a historic farmstead protected by the Fine Arts authority, along with two further farmsteads and an accommodation facility, will be restored according to criteria of philological conservation and performance improvement.
-The project involves the use of materials compatible with the original structures, static consolidation, and the installation of thermal insulation systems using natural materials such as clay to reduce energy loss.
-Work is under way and is expected to be completed at the end of 2027.
+The complex, consisting of a villa and a historic farmhouse protected by the heritage authority, together with two additional farmhouses and an accommodation facility, is being restored according to principles of faithful conservation and improved performance.
+The project involves the use of materials compatible with the original structures, structural reinforcement, and the installation of thermal insulation systems using natural materials such as clay to reduce energy loss.

 School of Biodiversity